BlackBerry Dynamics

 }

 This class is an extension of the native java.net.Socket class, for utilizing BlackBerry Dynamics secure communication.
-See the BD Communication Package for an introduction to the BlackBerry Dynamics secure communication feature.
+See the BlackBerry Dynamics Communication Package for an introduction to the BlackBerry Dynamics secure communication feature.

 This class offers the same API as the java.net.Socket class, with the exception of the following features that are not supported: